letoram/arcan/src/a12/net/HACKING.md

 * should we allow session- resume with a timeout? (pair authk in HELLO)

+# Critical Path / Security Notes

+The implementation is intended to be run as a per-user server with the same level of privileges that the user would have on the server through any ssh- like session.
+Therefore, the normal culprits, video/image decoders, are not as vital - though they should still be subject to further privsep, the main culprits are the ones that work on data while it is unauthenticated or when negotiating keys.

+The following functions should be the hotpath for vulnerability research:

+- a12.c:a12\_unpack (input buffer)
+- a12.c:process\_srvfirst
+- a12.c:process\_nopacket
+- a12.c:process\_control (MAC check + HELLO command)
+- a12.c:process\_event   (up until MAC check)
+- a12.c:process\_video   (up until MAC check)
+- a12.c:process\_audio   (up until MAC check)
+- a12.c:process\_blob    (up until MAC check)

 # Protocol

 This section mostly covers a rough draft of things as they evolve.
 A more